Latest Quarterly Report

 The Adjudicator continues to monitor key announcements and developments which may affect broadcast transmission.
 In this quarter these included:

 Glyn Jones has been Transmission Adjudicator since March 2024.
 Megan Donald is the Executive Assistant and Office Manager.
 Jeff Astle works with the Adjudicator on consultations and other projects.
-Since July, Tanisha Ranjit has been working as an intern across a range of projects.
-All four work part time.
+All three work part time.

 In addition, Alice Wallace-Wright of Hogan Lovells International LLP provides legal advice, Professor Geoffrey Myers provides ad-hoc advice on economics and regulation, and Simon Mason provides ad-hoc technical expertise and advice.